 You can also freeze the cake at this point if you're making it in advance or wanting it to be more solid when you apply the frosting layers (less crumby that way).

-Chill the cake and the frosting at this point before doing a final frosting layer.
-If your cake was frozen solid, you may be able to get away with adding a thicker frosting layer now that the crumb layer is chilled against the cold cake.
+Step 5: Chill the cake and the frosting at this point before doing a final frosting layer.
+If your cake is frozen solid, you may be able to get away with adding a thicker frosting layer now that the crumb layer is chilled against the cold cake.

-Grab the cake from the fridge and set it in front of you.
+Step 5: Grab the cake from the fridge and set it in front of you.
 Plan out how you want the hair arranged.
 Do you want the full top covered or just a strip down the middle?
-Do you want large bangs or small?
+Do you want large bangs or small ones?
 Etc.

 Slice, Serve, and Enjoy!